fisagor/intro_causal_inference/README.md

 *keywords:* Causality.
 Causal inference.
 Potential outcomes.
 Bayesian Networks.
 Structural Causal Models.
 Interventions. *Do*-calculus.
 Counterfactuals.

 ### ii. content
 This is a less-technical version of a 14-week course.
-The lecture series consists of three modules, which aim to address the following issue: why we do what we do, when we are running a causal study.
+The lecture series consists of three modules, which aim to address the following issue: why we do what we do, when we are deriving a causal inference.
 In this context, we will discuss why and how questions ?? causal inference methods. an overall understanding of the topic, which, I hope, will help you to find out how attendants can utilise causal inference methods in their fields.

 ### iii. course plan